ADVISORY LEBANON-SECURITY/BLAST-MACRON

 End: 06 Aug 2020 12:00 GMT

-THIS LIVE SIGNAL IS SWITCHING BETWEEN A REUTERS VIEW OF THE PORT AND TELE LIBAN POOL OF MACRON VISIT
+THIS LIVE SIGNAL IS SWITCHING BETWEEN A REUTERS VIEW OF THE PORT AND TELE LIBAN POOL COVERAGE OF MACRON VISIT.

 ==